Adam Wilcox, PhD

 Chief Analytics Officer (CAO) of UW Medicine

-Electronic health records, quality improvement, patient-centered outcomes, methodology, health care transformation, system and process maturity
+Electronic health records, quality improvement, patient-centered outcomes, methodology, health care transformation, analytics, data science, system and process maturity

 Dr. Wilcox completed a double major in 1995 in Physics and Mathematics at the University of Utah.
 He then obtained his PhD in 2000 in Medical Informatics at Columbia University (Advisor George Hripcsak).
 Dr. Wilcox worked with the informatics group at Intermountain Healthcare under Paul Clayton, where he led the development and implementation of primary care and emergency medicine systems, while also researching the effectiveness of care managers in an advanced practice model that was a precursor to the patient-centered medical home.
 Most recently he led Intermountain’s clinical decision support efforts and directed its analytic health repository.
 At Intermountain, he was also faculty at the University of Utah, where he taught courses and lectures in research design and decision support.
 While faculty of Columbia University, where he directed the legacy clinical information system, clinical data repository and data warehouse, and was also principal investigator of the Washington Heights/Inwood Informatics Infrastructure for Comparative Effectiveness Research (WICER) project, one of the country’s first population health research databases, funded by AHRQ.